A Guide To Santu Lussurgiu, Sardinia: 6 Best Sights

 The city was first assigned to and ruled by the Torres Giudicato and followed its events and fate, then became part of the Aragonese Reign, and was one of the first cities to openly fight against the Sardinian-Piedmontese government.

-Like many other villages, Santu Lussurgiu was only moderately damaged by the World War events, and thanks to its central position on the island several important intellectuals and historic figures came and went there quite frequently, finding it to be a safe haven.
+Like many other villages, Santu Lussurgiu was only moderately damaged by the World War events.
+Thanks to its central position on the island several important intellectuals and historic figures came and went there quite frequently, finding it to be a safe haven.

 What To See And Do In Santu Lussurgiu